-The generation of each turbine is defined by the water to energy conversion factor η and the water which is discharged through the turbine $D{t,i}$.
-In the basic model, no head effects are considered so Eta is assumed to be constant.
+The generation of each turbine is defined by the production equivalent (i.e., the water to energy conversion factor) η and the water which is discharged through the turbine $D{t,i}$.
+In the basic model, no head effects are considered so η is assumed to be constant.